-An important theory in modern physics, largely developed by Ed Witten, in which the fundamental particles in nature are thought of as the musical notes or excitation modes of elementary strings.
-These strings have the shortest meaningful length, known as the Planck length (equal to about 10-33 cm), but no thickness, and for the theory to make sense, the universe must have nine space dimensions and one time dimension, for a total of ten dimensions.
+String theory is an important theory in modern physics, largely developed by Ed Witten, in which the fundamental particles in nature are thought of as the musical notes or excitation modes of elementary strings.
+These strings have the shortest meaningful length, known as the Planck length (equal to about 10-33 centimeter), but no thickness, and for the theory to make sense, the universe must have nine space dimensions and one time dimension, for a total of ten dimensions.
 This idea of a ten-dimensional universe was first mooted in the Kaluza-Klein theory.
 We're familiar with time and three of the space dimensions: the other six together are known as Calabi-Yau spaces.

 In string theory, as in a stringed instrument, the string must be stretched under tension in order to become excited.
 This tension is fantastically high – equivalent to a loading of about 1039 tons.
 String theories are classified according to whether or not the strings are required to be closed loops, and whether or not the particle spectrum includes fermions.
 In order to include fermions in string theory, there must be a special kind of symmetry called supersymmetry, which means that for every boson (a particle, of integral spin, that transmits a force) there is a corresponding fermion (a particle, of half-integral spin, that makes up matter).
 So supersymmetry relates the particles that transmit forces to the particles that make up matter.
 Supersymmetric partners to currently known particles have not been observed in particle experiments, but theorists believe this is because supersymmetric particles are too massive to be detected using present-day high-energy accelerators.
 Particle accelerators could be on the verge of finding evidence for high energy supersymmetry in the next decade.
 Evidence for supersymmetry at high energy would be compelling evidence that string theory was a good mathematical model for nature at the smallest distance scales.